Kebii/R2ET/README.md

 ```

 ## Citation
-* If you find this useful, please cite our work as follows:
+* If you find this work helpful, please consider citing it as follows:
 ```
 @inproceedings{zhang2023skinned,
   title={Skinned Motion Retargeting with Residual Perception of Motion Semantics \& Geometry},